 - Practical support such as shopping, housework, collecting prescriptions, helping with meals, accompanying to appointments.

 - Social support such as enabling people to enjoy hobbies, accompanying on outings, helping people to stay connected to their community.

 - Emotional support such as sitting with people, listening, being with people in the last hours of life.

-The majority support was offered for as long as required by recipients and in some programmes this was bereavement support was offered.
-More details of the type, length of support offered and how referrals are made can be found in Analysis Report Section 2 Resources section and case studies.
+The majority of support was offered for as long as required by recipients and in some programmes bereavement support was offered.
+More details of the type, length of support offered and how referrals are made can be found in the Analysis Report Section 2 Resources section and case studies.